JamesRandall/Simple-Paging-Grid/README.md

 ----------------------|----------------
-buttonBarTemplate     |The button bar emptyCellTemplate     |Template used when padding the grid with empty rows emptyTemplate         |*(Optional)*If the grid has no data when it first loads (e.g. the result from the server is an empty array) then this template will be shown instead of th grid. headerTemplate        |An unsortable header loadingOverlayTemplate|The loading overlay sortableHeaderTemplate|A sortable header
+buttonBarTemplate     |The button bar emptyCellTemplate     |Template used when padding the grid with empty rows emptyTemplate         |*(Optional)*If the grid has no data when it first loads (e.g. the result from the server is an empty array) then this template will be shown instead of the grid. headerTemplate        |An unsortable header loadingOverlayTemplate|The loading overlay sortableHeaderTemplate|A sortable header